mistypalek/mistypalek.github.io/README.md

 ## Project 3
 [Project link](https://github.com/mistypalek/mistypalek.github.io/tree/main/Project%203)<br />
-In this milestone three, Databases, I’ve chosen to present my final project for the CS340 Assignment.
+In this milestone three, Databases, I’ve chosen to present my final project for the CS340 Client/Server Development assignment.
 This project was full stack application development with dashboard, that easily identified dogs that are exceptional candidates for search-and-rescue training.
 This artifact was developed in December of 2022.

-I’m including this project in my ePortfolio, because it showcases my ability to build a full-stack application using Python programming language, visually displaying the data that was mined from the Animal Shelter database.
-The revision I’ve am working to make is to be able to also display the sex of the ideal candidates on the dashboard.
+I’m including this project in my ePortfolio, because it showcases my ability to build a full-stack application using Jypter Notebooks, Pymongo, Python, MongoDB, JavaScript, and Mongo Shell, visually displaying the data that was mined from the Animal Shelter database.
+The revision I've made is to be able to also display the sex of the ideal candidates on the dashboard.

 This artifact taught me the basic CRUD operations, to be able to interact with a NoSQL database and still be able to query the data and use CRUD to modify the data through the application.
 I’m very accustomed to working in SQL, so this class was quite interesting to learn the differences of how SQL is all table based, but NoSQL are key based.
-I was able to meet the objectives and add the sex of the animal in the dashboard.
+By using collection management, document manipulation, and document retrieval, I was able to meet the objectives and add the sex of the animal in the dashboard.